JoseMarioDev/aws-learn.cantrill.io-study-notes/11-Serverless_Application_Services.md

 ### Demos

 - next 5 lessons are demos:
+- implementing a serverless application using Step Functions, Lambda, SNS, SES, API Gateway and S3 static web hosting.
+- application will be serverless and event driven and use no base long running compute while inactive.
+Resources will only be consumed when the application is dealing with user created events

   1. Pet cuddle-o-tron serverless application part 1
   2. part 2
   3. part 3